-Discover a plethora of Finder tips and tricks to make life with Sierra even easier (and more fulfilling).
+Discover a plethora of Finder tips and tricks to make life with Mojave even easier (and more fulfilling).

-IN THIS CHAPTER

-Understanding what an operating system is and is not
+- " Understanding what an operating system is and is not

-Turning on your Mac
+- " Turning on your Mac

-Getting to know the startup process
+- " Getting to know the startup process

-Turning off your Mac
+- " Turning off your Mac

-Avoiding major Mac mistakes
+- " Avoiding major Mac mistakes

-Pointing, clicking, dragging, and other uses for your mouse
+- " Pointing, clicking, dragging, and other uses for your mouse

-Getting help from your Mac
+- " Getting help from your Mac

-Chapter 1

-macOS Sierra 101 (Prerequisites: None)
+Chapter 1 macOS Mojave 101 (Prerequisites: None)

-ongratulate yourself on choosing macOS Sierra 10.12, the thirteenth release of the operating system (OS) formerly known as OS X. Congratulate yourself for scoring more than just an OS upgrade.
-See, macOS Sierra includes a few new features that make using your Mac even easier, plus hundreds of tweaks to help you do more work in less time.
+ongratulate yourself on choosing macOS Mojave 10.14, the 15th release of the venerable operating system (OS) formerly known as OS X. Congratulate yourself for scoring more than just an OS upgrade.
+See, macOS Mojave includes a few new features that make using your Mac even easier, plus hundreds of tweaks to help you do more work in less time.

-In this chapter, I start at the very beginning and talk about macOS in mostly abstract terms; then I move on to explain what you need to know to use macOS Sierra successfully.
+In this chapter, I start at the very beginning and talk about macOS in mostly abstract terms; then I move on to explain what you need to know to use macOS Mojave successfully.